Presentations (Section 1)

 - Onset Date order by the date the injury onset began.

-- Submission Date order by the date the event was reported to VAERS.
+- Submission Date order by the date the case was reported to VAERS.

-- Entry Date order by the date that VAERS published the event.
+- Entry Date order by the date that VAERS published the case.